ronit127/formal-regular-expressions/README.md

   <img src="assets/image1.png" style="width: 45%; height: auto;">
 </p>

 **Displays some of the strings in the language described by some regex.
-This is done by accumulating a list of *accepted* strings when simulating the regex's corresponding NFA**
+This is done by accumulating a list of *accepted* strings when simulating the regex's corresponding NFA.**

 ## Contributing